pmeeny/CI-MS4-LoveRugby/TESTING.md

 ### Unit testing information for the Profile app
 - For the products app two suites were written to test the views and models
 - The forms are tested as part of these suites
-- The two suites contain 4 unit tests
+- The two suites contain 4 unit tests testing the users profile and profile updates
 <br>![Suite](readme/unit_tests/profiles_suites.PNG)
 - In terms of coverage when run as part of the 13 suites, it gives the following code coverage
 <br>![Coverage](readme/unit_tests/profiles_coverage.PNG)